Shriinivas/blenderbezierutils/README.md

 When the drawing / editing is constrained to a single plane (the Constrain Axes dropdown has an axis-pair selection), you can tweak the polar coordinate values.
 To do this press P twice, after the first time you can enter cartesian coordinates and after the second, it's possible to enter the coordinates in polar form.
 Please note all the values are interpreted based on the selections in the Snapping Orientation and Snapping Origin dropdown.

 <b>Reference Line and Reference Line Point: </b>
 Reference Line takes on different connotations based on the context.
 While drawing (Flexi Draw and Flexi Grease), the Reference Line is the segment previous to the one being drawn and the Reference Line Point is the immediate previous point.
-While editing, for a Bezier Point, the Reference Line is the line joining the current Bezier point with the other one of the segment (which is also the Reference Line Point).
-In case of handles, the Reference Line is the handle itself and the Reference Line point is the Bezier point in the handle.
+While editing, for a Bézier Point, the Reference Line is the line joining the current Bézier point with the other one of the segment (which is also the Reference Line Point).
+In case of handles, the Reference Line is the handle itself and the Reference Line point is the Bézier point in the handle.
 While moving a point on the segment, the Reference Line point is the location of the point before it is moved.

 <b>Custom Axis:</b>
 Custom Axis is a user defined line, that serves multiple purpose.
 To create a Custom Axis, make sure the selection in Snapping Origin dropdown is 'Custom Axis Origin' and rightclick the starting point, move the pointer to the end point and rightclick once again.
 You can snap to grid or bezier point location while creating the Custom Axis.
 Additionally, it's possible to define custom snapping points along the Custom Axis, using mouse wheel (or plus or minus keys).<br>